Kuma (film)

 Kuma (Turkish: "concubine") is a 2012 Austrian film directed by Umut Dag about a Turkish immigrant family living in Vienna.
-Umut Dag’s mature feature debut is a rich tapestry of swirling emotions, suppressed desires, unspoken words and uncomfortable yet pressing social and political questions.

 Plot

 Fatma, a housewife around 50, lives in Vienna with her husband Mustafa and their six children.
 She grew up in Turkey and clings to the traditions and values of the old country.
 Her son Hasan gets married in rural Turkey to the 19-year old Ayse.
 When the family takes Ayse to Vienna this is revealed as a charade.
 Ayse is to be the kuma (second wife) of Fatma’s husband Mustafa.
 Ayse is welcomed by the family, although polygamy is illegal in Austria.
 Her presence in a foreign country marks her as an outsider.
 Tension grows between Western norms and Muslim beliefs.